EchoMAV/docs/docs/echopilot_ai.md

 ```

-On the Jetson side, UART1 is typically ```/dev/ttyTHS0```, although it could vary with different Jetson modules including ```/dev/ttyTHS1``` and ```/dev/ttyTHS2```.
+On the Jetson side, UART1 is typically enumerated ```/dev/ttyTHS0```, although it could vary with different Jetson modules including ```/dev/ttyTHS1``` and ```/dev/ttyTHS2```.

 For using the EchoPilot AI to route MAVLink data over a network, we pre-install and recommend [MAVLink Router](https://github.com/mavlink-router/mavlink-router).
-For modules configured at the factory, we now provide mavlink-router installed by default and pushing telemetry to `10.223.1.10:14550`
+For modules configured at the factory, we now provide mavlink-router installed by default and is configured to push telemetry via UDP to `10.223.1.10:14550`

 Should you need or want to install this independently, EchoMAV has an open-source installer which makes it easy to install MAVLink Router and configure it as a service which starts at boot.
 Please refer to the our installer repo [https://github.com/EchoMAV/mavlink-router](https://github.com/EchoMAV/mavlink-router) for instructions.

 If you use the install repo above, please refer to the instructions there for configuration of the UART and destination IP address.
 Specifically edit `etc\mavlink-router\main.conf` with the appropriate settings.

 If you have permission issues accessing `/dev/ttyTHSX`, please disable `nvgetty` and ensure you are a member of the `dialout` group, or just use our [MAVLink Router Installer Repo](https://github.com/EchoMAV/mavlink-router) along with `make install` and a reboot which sets these things up for you.
+Thes steps to disable `nvgetty` and add your account to the `dialout` group are shown below.
 ```
 sudo systemctl stop nvgetty
 sudo systemctl disable nvgetty